RyleyGG/cis4301-project/README.md

 NOTE: if on Windows, shell scripts should be run in Git Bash to ensure compatibility.

+### Running the ETL
+Download the [dataset](https://www.kaggle.com/datasets/rtatman/188-million-us-wildfires) from Kaggle and place in the backend directory with a rename of "kaggle-db.sqlite".
+Then run the ETL script from the backend.

 ### Running CompoDoc Documentation
 This project utilizes CompoDoc to automatically generate documentation for the Angular web application.
 To run this documentation either use the *run_docs.sh* script or use the following commands: